How to Write 1st 2nd 3rd in Excel (3 Easy Ways)

 Inserting Equation to Write 1st 2nd 3rd in Excel

-• As a result, you will find the ordinal rank in the D5.
+• You will find the ordinal rank in cell D5.

 Inserting Equation to Write 1st 2nd 3rd in Excel